CinemaTechnic Camera Profiles – Arriflex 16BL

 16 BL Advantages:

-The 16BL is one of the least expensive silent 16mm cameras available.
-It is built with the same quality that ARRI instills in all their cameras, which generally makes it superior to the competition (other silent camera’s in its price range).
+The 16BL is one of the least expensive silent standard 16mm cameras available.
+It is built with the same quality that ARRI instills in all their cameras.
 It is compatible with ARRI standard and bayonet mount lenses.
-The 16BL was priced at about $4000 at its introduction in 1965.
-Prices are dropping rapidly today due to the lack of spare parts and service availability.
-However, with ARRI 16SR I cameras selling for $5000 USD we don’t see the point of buying a 16BL.
+The age of these cameras, their drawbacks and the lack of spare parts has contributed to a severe drop in prices for the 16BL.

 16 BL Disadvantages:

 Two words: Lens Blimp.
 Since the movement was not designed to run silently, a soundproof “blimp” must entirely surround the lens.
 Otherwise camera noise is transmitted through the lens mount and emits from the front of the lens.
-Of course the lens happens to always point right at what you’re shooting.
-The camera is not silent when you are not using a lens blimp.
-It’s not that loud, just loud enough to make your sound unusable at the most common shooting distances.
 The lens blimp complicates your choice of lenses to only those that will work with the blimp.
-It is difficult to make follow focus units or larger matte boxes work with the blimp
+It is difficult to make follow focus units or matte boxes work with the blimp

 Resources | Services | CinemaTechnic Home